j-hagedorn/journals_of/content/journal/2018-11-11-on-certainty.md

 To be certain is to embrace being partial.
 Even the word, *partial*, holds the promise of a greater whole, and this whole hints at connection, an escape from solipsism's eclipse.

 Think of the Italian *certo*, used similarly to the word *sure*: as in 'sure-footed', or balanced upon what is here.
 Settled, fixed.

-Certainty pursues ardor before order, embracing the finite with such focus that it does not seek to systematize.
+And of course we can only ever be finite.
+To be otherwise is hallucinatory.
+We are all blind-seers: seers of our blindnesses, and have contented ourselves with this dark panorama.

-Certainty as kindred to presence.
+Certainty is kindred to presence.
+Know this.
 We have been taught that the Absolute is distant, that truer means farther.
 Nothing could be further from the truth.

 It has to do with closeness - pressing one's face into a view, standing so close to the static that we are certain the world is black or white.